resurfaceio/test-containers/helm/resurfaceio/resurface/README.md

 The **multinode** section is where the configuration to set multiple database nodes can be found.

 - **multinode.enabled**: boolean.
 If set to `true` worker nodes are enabled.
 Otherwise, the single-node configuration is used.
 Defaults to `false`
 - **multinode.workers**: integer.
 Number of stateful worker nodes to deploy.
-Resources must be available in the cluster in order to succesfully scale accordingly.
+Resources mus t be available in the cluster in order to succesfully scale accordingly.
 The total number of nodes in the database will be **multinode.workers** + 1, since the coordinator node itself always acts as a worker node.

 ```yaml
 multinode: